 The purpose of the meeting and the matters to be acted upon are set forth in the foregoing attached Notice of Annual Meeting.
-In addition to the election of directors, three incentive compensation plans will be submitted for approval by the Company's stockholders.
-Of the three plans, the Company's 1990 Stock Option and Incentive Plan for Key Employees previously has been approved by the stockholders, but is proposed to be amended to increase by 2,750,000 shares the total number of shares issuable thereunder, and to provide that no more than 200,000 shares subject to options may be granted under such Plan to any individual employee in a given year.
-The other two plans, the Senior Executive Incentive Compensation Plan and the Amended and Restated Key Executive Long-Term Incentive Plan, have not previously been approved by the Company's stockholders but are now being submitted for such approval for the purpose of complying with the requirements of the "performance-based" compensation exclusion under new tax legislation which becomes effective in 1994.
-Absent such exclusion, the new law generally denies a deduction to any publicly held corporation for compensation paid to a covered employee in a taxable year to the extent that compensation exceeds \$1,000,000.
-See "Report of Compensation Committee -- Overall Policy" below.
+In addition to the election of directors, an amendment to the Company's 1990 Stock Option and Incentive Plan for Key Employees (the "1990 Plan") will be submitted for approval by the Company's stockholders.
+The 1990 Plan previously has been approved by the stockholders, but is proposed to be amended to extend the period of exercisability, following retirement, for options granted on or after November 30, 1995 (i) to the full term of the option for the Chief Executive Officer and Chief Operating Officer; (ii) to the lesser of five years or the full term of the option for options granted to participants in the Company's Second Amended and Restated Key Executive Long-Term Incentive Plan or any successor plan; and (iii) to the lesser of three years or the full term of the option for all other optionees.
 As of the date of this statement, management knows of no other business which will be presented for consideration at the meeting.
-However, if any such other business shall properly come before the meeting, votes will be cast pursuant to said proxies in respect of any such other business in accordance with the best judgment of the persons acting under said proxies.
-See "General -- Stockholder Proposals" below.
+However, if any such business shall properly come before the meeting, votes will be cast pursuant to said proxies in respect of any such other business in accordance with the best judgment of the persons acting under said proxies.
+See "GENERAL -- Stockholder Proposals" below.